$G_4$-Fluxes

 source

-Given an F-theory model m defined as a hypersurface in a simplicial and complete toric base, this method computes a basis of $H^{2,2}(X, \mathbb{Q})$ (using the method basis_of_h22) and then filters out certain basis elements whose restriction to the hypersurface in question is trivial.
-The criteria for "certain" elements are explained in the documentation above this method.
+Given an F-theory model m defined as a hypersurface in a simplicial and complete toric space $X_\Sigma$, this method computes a basis of $H^{2,2}(X_\Sigma, \mathbb{Q})$ (using the method basis_of_h22) and then filters out—based on fairly elementary, sufficent but not necessary checks—basis elements whose restriction to the hypersurface in question is non-trivial.
+The list of these basis elements—cast into $G_4$-flux ambient space candidates—is then returned by this method.

 julia> B3 = projective_space(NormalToricVariety, 3)